-- Service Investments 2019 onwards The Council's Budget for 2019/20 was approved on 28 February 2019 and included a number of key service investment priorities for 2019/20, with some spread over the period to 2022/23.
-Environment & Infrastructure will lead on the delivery of a number of these key investment priorities including: - Environment & Place and Team Up to Clean Up through a budget commitment of £2.5 million until 2022/23; and - an increased roads capital investment programme for 2019/20 of £8.089 million. - Supporting the Council's Transformational Programme and Service Changes Environment & Infrastructure has committed to the delivery of an ambitious programme throughout 2019/20 and 2020/21 to deliver change that will enhance the relationship the Council has with its communities, deliver workforce integration and make better use of the Council's assets. - Renfrewshire Health & Social Care Partnership Strategic Plan Environment & Infrastructure will be fully engaged and supportive of the HSCP achieving its strategic plan priorities. - Workforce Planning Implement the Environment & Infrastructure workforce plan which recognises the changing workforce profile over the last few years and the workforce profile and skills that will be required for future years.
+Supporting the Council's Transformational Programme and Service Changes - Environment & Infrastructure has committed to the delivery of an ambitious programme throughout 2019/20 and 2020/21 to deliver change that will

+- enhance the relationship the Council has with its communities, deliver workforce integration and make better use of the Council's assets. - Renfrewshire Health & Social Care Partnership Strategic Plan Environment & Infrastructure will be fully engaged and supportive of the HSCP achieving its strategic plan priorities. - Workforce Planning Implement the Environment & Infrastructure workforce plan which recognises the changing workforce profile over the last few years and the workforce profile and skills that will be required for future years.
 Taking forward the 4 strands of the Environment & Infrastructure workforce plan: Recruitment, Training, Absence, and Overtime.
-The plan will deliver a flexible, skilled, modern workforce that will deliver for communities in Renfrewshire. - Use of Data and Technology The service will continue to work with the Chief Executive's data analytics team to develop innovative ways of working using existing data and new technology to improve the efficiency and performance of the service, such as that introduced to support the gully service, cashless catering, tablet technology, and mobile ICT platform in Building Services.
-The service will continue the roll out of Business World to all our frontline employees across the service.

-- Staff engagement Embedding the new approach to staff engagement at all levels across the service, with a particular focus on listening, involving and supporting front line employees. - 6.5 Priority actions and performance indicators are core elements of the Service Improvement Plan.
+The plan will deliver a flexible, skilled, modern workforce that will deliver for communities in Renfrewshire. - Schools Public Private Partnership (PPP) Continuing to manage the PPP contract for Renfrewshire Council.
+Ensuring Renfrewshire Schools Partnership (RSP) deliver services outlined within the contract, providing good quality facilities for young people in Renfrewshire. - Use of Data and Technology The service will continue to work with the Chief Executive's data analytics team to develop innovative ways of working using existing data and new technology to improve the efficiency and performance of the service, such as that introduced to support the gulley service, cashless catering, tablet technology, and mobile ICT platform in Building Services.
+The service will continue the roll out of Business World to all our frontline employees across the service. - Staff engagement Embedding the new approach to staff engagement at all levels across the service with a particular focus on listening, involving, and supporting front line employees. - 6.2 Priority actions and performance indicators are core elements of the Service Improvement Plan.
 The priority actions set out how each of the key priority outcomes will be addressed, the key tasks to be implemented, an implementation time-table, and the measures of success.
 A range of performance indicators are provided to monitor progress over the period of the plan.